-Also on the banks of the Amazon River, this space is dedicated to rescue and "reintroduce" monkeys that have been rescued from captivity.
-We put it like this, "reintroduce" in quotation marks, because in reality it is impossible for a monkey that has been extracted from the jungle to live again in freedom: families do not accept it and a monkey was born to live in community.
+Also on the banks of the Amazon River, this space is dedicated to rescuing and "reintroducing" monkeys that have been rescued from captivity.
+We put it like this, "reintroduce" in quotation marks because, in reality, it is impossible for a monkey that has been extracted from the jungle to live again in freedom: families do not accept it and a monkey was born to live in the community.
 However, this project, which has been going on for almost twenty years, began by acquiring the territory and populating it with fruit trees so that the monkeys have something to eat on their own.
-Once the land was prepared, the island was in charge of preparing the animals for their release, of forming families of rescued monkeys and adapting to live in freedom.
+Once the land was prepared, the island was in charge of preparing the animals for their release, forming families of rescued monkeys, and adapting to live in freedom.
 Today, there are more than 300 copies that were "reintroduced".Monkey Island is 30 km from the city of Iquitos, and you can get there by sailing the Amazon.
 The journey costs 5 soles per stretch, and entrance 20.

 Pacaya Samira National Reserve: